 Depreciation: The process of allocating the cost of a capital asset to the periods during which the asset is used.

-Directives: Board of County Supervisors' (BOCS) requests, made during Supervisors Time at a BOCS meeting, for County staff to provide information and/or take action.
+Directives: Board of County Supervisors' requests, made during Supervisors Time at a Board of County Supervisors meeting, for County staff to provide information and/or take action.

 Effectiveness: A measurable relationship of resources required to achieve intended results.